revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Collections.md

 ---

-69. What is Array List and best used for?
+69. What is Array List and what it is best used for?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)